 Dental caries, more commonly known as cavities, are the single most common dental issue in America.
 Most citizens have had at least 1 by the time they reach adulthood.
 Fortunately, they are simple enough to treat, and possibly even easier to prevent.
 A dental filling can treat cavities easily within an hour-long appointment.
 And by visiting Bayview Dental for regular cleanings and exams every 6 months, we can help you prevent cavities altogether.
+Schedule an appointment at Bayview Dental if you are located in the lakes area.

 Cavities don’t usually hurt.
 Toothaches are more commonly a symptom of a tooth infection.